khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 You can have sub-dependencies and "trees" of sub-dependencies of any size and shape, and any or all of them can use `yield`.

-**FastAPI** will make sure that the "exit code" in each dependency with `yield` is run in the correct order.
+**ReadyAPI** will make sure that the "exit code" in each dependency with `yield` is run in the correct order.

 For example, `dependency_c` can have a dependency on `dependency_b`, and `dependency_b` on `dependency_a`: